 When a candelabra cactus dies its ‘skeleton’ sometimes remains intact and becomes a nest for birds and other small animals.

-Where to see them: Found mainly in the arid zone across Bartolomé, Fernandina, Floreana, Isabela, San Cristóbal, Santa Cruz, Santa María and Santiago.
+Where to see them: Found mainly in the arid zone across Bartolome, Fernandina, Floreana, Isabela, San Cristobal, Santa Cruz and Santiago.
 They are found from sea level to 1000m altitude.

 When to see them: Throughout the year but flowering takes place between December and June.
 Flowers are only visible for a few hours around dawn.